 Living on the Cheap offers readers useful tools for living well on less, plus the latest deals and freebies from national retailers and restaurants.
-More than 20 veteran consumer journalists and frugalistas produce smart, original, well-researched articles filled with actionable advice on personal finance, lifestyle, technology, health, travel and entertainment.
+Our veteran consumer journalists and frugalistas produce smart, original, well-researched articles filled with actionable advice on personal finance, lifestyle, technology, health, travel and entertainment.

 Living on the Cheap is the flagship website of a national “cheap” network of 30+ local sites.
-The network attracts more than 250,000 unique visitors monthly, with a combined reach of 47,000 daily newsletter subscribers, 43,200 Twitter followers and 41,300 Facebook fans, as well as communities on Google+ and Pinterest.
+The network attracts more than 1.5 million unique visitors monthly, with a combined reach of tens of thousands of daily newsletter subscribers, Twitter followers and Facebook fans, as well as communities on Instagram and Pinterest.

 We have written and edited for publications that include Consumer Reports, The Miami Herald, New York Magazine, The Los Angeles Times, CBS News, MSN Money, AOL Travel, Good Housekeeping, O Magazine, Parents, The New York Times, The Boston Globe, The Dallas Morning News, The Toronto Star, The Globe & Mail, Bankrate.com, Las Vegas Life and many other newspapers, magazines and online outlets.
 Our writers also have written dozens of books and a few smartphone apps.
 Read more about our experts here.

 You can find details about our local sites here.

 We commission money-saving articles from professional writers.
 If you’d like to write for us, send your story ideas and links to previous work to Executive Editor Teresa Mears, email@example.com.